 Competition in the telecommunications market is intense.
 This market has historically been dominated by large incumbent telecommunications equipment companies, such as Ericsson LM Telephone Company and Huawei Technologies Co.
-Ltd., all of which are our direct competitors.
-We also face competition from other telecommunications and networking companies, including AudioCodes Ltd., Cisco Systems, Inc., GENBAND Inc., Metaswitch and Oracle Corporation, that design competing products.
+Ltd., both of which are our direct competitors.
+We also face competition from other telecommunications and networking companies, including Alcatel Lucent, AudioCodes Ltd., Cisco Systems, Inc., Ericsson LM Telephone Company, GENBAND Inc., Huawei Technologies Co.
+Ltd., Mavenir, Metaswitch, Nokia Siemens Network (NSN) and Oracle Corporation, all of which design competing products.
 These or other competitors may also merge, intensifying competition.
 Additional competitors with significant financial resources may enter our markets and further intensify competition.